utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/your-first-class.md

 }
 ```

-The [classes](../user-guide/classes.md) section covers in detail what we did here, but for now `@RegisterClass` will register the class to Godot.
+The [classes](../user-guide/classes.md) section covers in details what we did here, but for now `@RegisterClass` will register the class to Godot.
 Now we can trigger a build.

 ```shell
 ./gradlew build